missionpinball/mpf-docs/docs/code/api_reference/misc_components/UtilityFunctions.md

 `static is_power2(num: int) → bool`

-Check a number to see if it’s a power of two.
+Check a number to see if it's a power of two.

 Parameters: